ruby-rice/rice/doc/cmake.rst

 Compiler Settings
 -----------------
 On Windows, for both GCC (MinGW) and MSVC you have to turn on big object support.
 For MSVC, you will want to turn on UTF-8 since there are UTF-8 characters in the comments of the source code.
-See :ref:stl_class_names.
+See :ref:`stl_class_names`.